-Suppose that the right-hand-side of \cref{eq:RLLgeneralised} vanishes, meaning that our extended $R$ matrix satisfies a standard RLL relation.
+Suppose that the right-hand-side of \cref{eq:RLLgeneralised} vanishes, meaning that our extended $R$-matrix satisfies a standard RLL relation.
 The simplest way this can happen is when $\tilde{N}_R=\tilde{N}_L=0$.
-If our MPO is an MPU, then, from the argument in \cref{sec:MPUtrivial}, this implies that the MPU must be bond dimension one.
-As discussed in \cref{subsec:invertibleonsite} this trivially preserves the integrable structure.
+From \cref{sec:MPUtrivial}, this implies that the MPO must be bond dimension one, so this vanishing cannot occur for non-trivial bond dimension.
+As discussed in \cref{subsec:invertibleonsite}, on-site transformations trivially preserve the integrable structure.

-This observation does not rule out more subtle ways that the usual RLL equation can be obtained for the extended $R$ matrix.
-For example, the contraction of the Lax operators with $\tilde{N}_R$ could vanish.
+This observation does not rule out more subtle ways that the usual RLL equation could be obtained for the extended $R$-matrix.
+For example, the contraction of the Lax operators with $\tilde{N}_{L/R}$ could vanish.
 We verify that this does not occur generically in the XXZ model case in \cref{app:RLL}.

 Another interesting point is the connection of the obstructions $\tilde{N}_{L/R}$ to charge pumps.
 From \cref{sec:cluster}, the decomposition \cref{eq:MPUdecomposition} makes clear that $\tr(M_1M_2\dots M_k) =\mathbb{I}$ for any $k$ (of course, this can be interpreted as the MPU generating a unitary for any system size).
-The trace is essential, since Without the trace, this operator is a variant of $\mathbf{U}_c$ that depends on the boundary termination on the virtual space.
-Let $\mathbf{U}^{\textrm{OBC}}_c$ be $\mathbf{U}_c$ on an open chain, where we remove the operator $CZ_{L,1}$ that connects the two ends.
+The trace is essential, since Without the trace, this operator is a variant of ${U}_c$ that depends on the boundary termination on the virtual space.
+Let ${U}^{\textrm{OBC}}_c$ be ${U}_c$ on an open chain, where we remove the operator $CZ_{L,1}$ that connects the two ends.